8 Causal inference with G-computation

 Drawing causal inference from observational data can be difficult.
 Often, factors beyond the analyst’s control influence both the exposure to treatment and the outcome of interest.
 Such confounding variables can introduce bias in our estimates of the treatment effect.

 G-computation1 is a method developed to draw causal inference from observational data.
 The idea is simple.
-First, we fit a statistical model that controls for confounders.
+First, we fit a statistical model which controls for confounders.
 Then, we use the fitted model to “predict” or “impute” what would happen to an individual under alternative treatment scenarios.
 Finally, we compare counterfactual predictions to derive an estimate of the treatment effect (Hernán and Robins 2020).

-The next section introduces the key estimands that analysts can target via G-computation: the average treatment effect (ATE), average treatment effect on the treated (ATT), and average treatment effect on the untreated (ATU).
+The next section introduces some key estimands that analysts can target via G-computation: the average treatment effect (ATE), average treatment effect on the treated (ATT), and average treatment effect on the untreated (ATU).
 Subsequent sections present the estimation procedure as a sequence of three steps: model, impute, and compare.

-8.1 Estimands: ATE, ATT, ATU
+8.1 Treatment effects: ATE, ATT, ATU

 The first term we need to define represents the value of the treatment, or explanatory variable.
 When \(D_i=1\), the individual \(i\) is assigned to the treatment group.
 When \(D_i=0\), \(i\) is part of the control group.

 The second term represents the outcome variable.
 Here, it is essential to draw a distinction between the actual value of the outcome, and its potential values.
 The actual outcome is what we observe for individual \(i\) in our dataset: \(Y_i\).
 In contrast, the potential outcomes are written with superscripts: \(Y_i^0\) and \(Y_i^1\).
 They represent the outcomes that would occur in counterfactual worlds where \(i\) receives different treatments. \(Y_i^0\) is the value of the outcome in a hypothetical world where \(i\) belongs to the control group. \(Y_i^1\) is the value of the outcome in a hypothetical world where \(i\) belongs to the treatment group.
 Crucially, only one potential outcome can ever be observed at any given time, for any given individual.
 Since \(i\) cannot be part of both the treatment and control groups simultaneously, we can never measure the values of both \(Y_i^1\) and \(Y_i^0\).
+We can only measure the potential outcome that corresponds to the treatment actually assigned to individual \(i\).

 The ambitious analyst would love to estimate the Individual Treatment Effect (ITE), defined as the difference between outcomes for \(i\) under different treatment regimes: \(Y_i^1-Y_i^0\).
 Unfortunately, since we can only observe one of the two potential outcomes, the ITE is impossible to compute.
 This is what some have called the fundamental problem of causal inference.